 How to Use Existing AutoHotkey Scripts

 You don’t need to write a single line of code to start with AutoHotkey.
 Search the web for existing scripts that AutoHotkey users have created and shared.
-To start with, you can download a collection of existing AutoHotkey scripts.
-I just saved this whole Dropbox folder to my Dropbox account.
-This folder contains scripts as well as list and some explanation of these scripts.

-The easiest way to launch a script is to extract the file with .ahk extension and double click it.
+The easiest way to launch a script is to extract the file with .ahk extension and double-click it.

 Note: you can use existing AutoHotkey scripts without installing AutoHotkey.
 Use a compiled version that comes as an executable file with .exe extension.
 However, you cannot customize the scripts in the .exe file, thus missing the true power of AutoHotkey.
 If you do not intend to customize the script, you can use the .exe file without installing AutoHotkey.